Splitting of almost ordinary abelian surfaces in families and the $S$-integrality conjectures: Introduction

-The question of the splitting of reduction of Abelian varieties over a global fields has a long history.
-In \cite{MP08}, Murty and Patankar conjectured that an absolutely simple Abelian variety over a number field has absolutely simple reduction for a density one set of primes up to a finite extension if and only if its endomorphism ring is commutative.
-The conjecture was solved for Abelian varieties of dimension 2 and 6 with geometric endomorphism ring $\mathbb{Z}$ (\cite{Cha97}), and established in full generality by Zywina (\cite{Zyw14}) conditionally on the Mumford--Tate conjecture.
-Though the set of primes upon which the reductions of the given Abelian variety are not absolutely simple is conjecturally of density 0, it remains an interesting question whether such primes form an infinite set.
+The question of the splitting of reduction of abelian varieties over a global fields has a long history.
+In \cite{MP08}, Murty and Patankar conjectured that an absolutely simple abelian variety over a number field has absolutely simple reduction for a density one set of primes up to a finite extension if and only if its endomorphism ring is commutative.
+The conjecture was solved for abelian varieties of dimension 2 and 6 with geometric endomorphism ring $\mathbb{Z}$ (\cite{Cha97}), and established in full generality by Zywina (\cite{Zyw14}) conditionally on the Mumford--Tate conjecture.
+Though the set of primes over which a given abelian variety does not have absolutely simple reduction is conjecturally of density 0, it remains an interesting question whether such primes form an infinite set.